Experienced South Florida

 The parenting plan becomes part of the final divorce decree and the judge must be satisfied that the arrangements are in the child’s best interests.
 When there is evidence that visitation with one parent could be detrimental to the child, it might be in the child’s best interest to have no contact with that parent or, in the spirit of Florida’s support of parent-child relationships, have only supervised visitation.

-At Florida State University, the Clearinghouse on Supervised Visitation is a “statewide resource on supervised visitation issues by providing technical assistance, training, and research,” according to state statute.
-The clearinghouse is also responsible for developing quality and safety standards for supervised visitation programs that may provide neutral third parties to supervise visitation sessions as well as facilitation of those meetings.
+According to state statute, Florida State University’s Clearinghouse on Supervised Visitation is a “statewide resource on supervised visitation issues by providing technical assistance, training and research. ” The clearinghouse is also responsible for developing quality and safety standards for supervised visitation programs that may provide neutral third parties to supervise visitation sessions and facilitate those meetings.

-If circumstances change over time after the divorce is final, either parent may ask the court to change the time-sharing arrangements.
-For example, the request could be to remove a supervision requirement or to put one into place.
+If circumstances change after the divorce is finalized, either parent may ask the court to change the time-sharing arrangements.
+For example, the request could be to remove or add a supervision requirement.

 Archives